KrystianPlackowski/Book-review-website/README.md

-# Project 1
+# Book-review-website

-This is solution for second problem from `CS50 course` conducted at Harvard University.
+This is a solution for the second problem from `CS50 course` conducted at Harvard University.
 The course is accessible through edX platform: https://www.edx.org/

 ## Description

-A backend project of a simple website providing ability to register and log in (with special cases handling exceptions) for users, performing search for books, viewing details page for a selected book and writing reviews.
+A backend project of a simple website with ability to login/register (with special cases handling exceptions), search for books and writing reviews.
 Additionally, provides API responses when entering a specified route.
-The preview is available as `screencast.mp4` or https://www.youtube.com/watch?v=IYnApJ4M8sM
+The preview showing all functionalities is available as `screencast.mp4` or via link https://www.youtube.com/watch?v=IYnApJ4M8sM

 ## Setting